 The grade of Incomplete (I) may be given in a course at the sole discretion of the professor in unusual and exceptional circumstances.
 Incompletes are extremely rare and are a contract between the student and the professor.
-All incompletes must be completed by the end date of the following semester as posted in the academic calendar (fall incompletes completed by the end of the spring semester, spring incompletes by the end of the fall semester, summer incompletes by the end of the Fall semester) or they automatically convert to an "F".
+All incompletes must be completed by the midpoint of the following semester as posted in the academic calendar (fall incompletes completed by the midpoint of the spring semester, spring incompletes by the midpoint of the fall semester, summer incompletes by the midpoint of the fall semester, summer incompletes by the midpoint of the fall semester) or they automatically convert to an "F".
 Incomplete grades assigned in the semester of graduation will result in the postponement of graduation The student must complete the Incomplete with the professor of record, unless that professor is no longer a member of the University.
 In that circumstance the appropriate dean will assign an appropriate member of the faculty.